homiedopie/beberlei.de/2008/12/01/zend-jquery-enhancements-ajax-forms-tooltip-and-autofill.rst

-This has to be processed by a callback function of the AjaxForm and which may for example look like the following which uses a predefined div box (#formMessages, dont forget to implement it) to render either the success or the error messages.
+This has to be processed by a callback function of the AjaxForm and which may for example look like the following which uses a predefined div box (#formMessages, don't forget to implement it) to render either the success or the error messages.

     ::